 Swallowing helps many people while others find chewing gum or sucking sweets helpful.
 Some say taking decongestants prevents pain.
 Symptoms are worse if you have a blocked nose.

-It’s one of the most commons holiday illnesses a traveler could contract during their holiday.
+It’s one of the most common holiday illnesses a traveler could contract during their holiday.
 The cause of diarrhea while traveling is generally a bacterial infection due to poor hygiene.

-If you’re traveling with children, be particularly careful not expose them to too much sun.
-Little children should wear sunglasses, hats and plenty of ‘maximum protection’ sun block at all times.
-It’s best to use a sun block that’s not waterproof on children, as they rub their faces a lot and could get it in their eyes, making it rather difficult to get out afterwards.
-There are also specially designed swim suits that block out UV rays.
+If you’re traveling with children, be particularly careful not to expose them to too much sun.
+Little children should wear sunglasses, hats, and plenty of ‘maximum protection’ sunblock at all times.
+It’s best to use a sunblock that’s not waterproof on children, as they rub their faces a lot and could get it in their eyes, making it rather difficult to get out afterward.
+There are also specially designed swimsuits that block out UV rays.

 Hepatitis causes serious damage to the liver, so it is not to be taken lightly.
 As a traveler, you are the most susceptible to Hepatitis A and Hepatitis B. There are other strains of Hepatitis, but when it comes to avoiding travel illness, Hepatitis A and Hepatitis B are the two you need to give a thought.
 Hepatitis vaccination is routinely performed in many countries – check with your local health center to see if you already have protection.

-A vaccination to protect against Hep A consists of a single shot that you should take few days before departing to your travel destination.
-A more complete Hepatitis vaccination that gives protection against Hep A and Hep B is also available but needs to be taken as a series of three shots over the six month period.
+A vaccination to protect against Hep A consists of a single shot that you should take a few days before departing to your travel destination.
+A more complete Hepatitis vaccination that gives protection against Hep A and Hep B is also available but needs to be taken as a series of three shots over a six-month period.

 Dengue Fever is another nasty disease caused by mosquitoes and more distressingly has no preventative measures.
 The best prevention is to avoid being bitten so use a high DEET repellent.